 If you own a farm, properly disposing of manure is crucial to keep it free of these pests.
 Therefore, quickly remove manure from barn stalls.

-This includes not only cleaning the barn, but also water troughs and other areas that might have any excess excrement.
+This includes not only cleaning the barn, but also water troughs and other areas that might have cattle dung.

 10. Manage Pool Area

 If you have a pond or pool close by, possibly in the backyard, you’ll probably see the biggest problem with it during horse fly season.
 Covering these can help a lot.

 You can also put in place some light traps to distract and kill any pesky critters that love to hang around these wet areas.

 Holistic Fly Defense by ARBICO Organics is one of the best horse fly repellents around.

 This essential oil-based repellent is effective against most common nuisance pests, and it’s non-staining too.

 Moreover, the spray is totally safe to use inside or outside the barn.
 Plus, it leaves behind zero oily residue.

 This is another safe and natural non-toxic pet spray.
 Made with botanical oils, Dr. Earth Final Stop is safe to use directly on your animals.